 The Showroom was invited to partner with Brent 2020 and Metroland Cultures as part of a new residencies programme at Metroland Studios, Kilburn Square.
 A site for research, experimentation and production, these studio residencies carry forward the core aims of Metroland Cultures to make new places for artists and art in Brent; and to build a legacy for the borough and its surrounding spaces, institutions and organisations.

-Interdisciplinary research platform Culture Art Society (CAS) will be in residence at Metroland Studios between January–September 2021.
+Interdisciplinary research platform Culture Art Society (CAS) is in residence at Metroland Studios between January–December 2021.
 This invitation builds upon conversations between CAS and The Showroom throughout 2020-21, reflecting on the production of support structures for new curatorial research, and ways of sustaining a wider framework for CAS's work for the public.

 Dialogue began through CAS's plans for convening a reading group, Worlds in Relation, with The Showroom acting as a host space for its realisation.
 This reading group, whose title draws upon Edouard Glissant's Poetics of Relation (1990), aims towards establishing meeting points between art/artist, audience and literature through critical reflections on the relationships between contemporary art practice and African writing.